xpopel22/exercise_03/README.md

 ```

 ### Task 4
 * In R, implement the function `RecursiveSelectionSort()` according to the following pseudocode.

 * Input:
-   * list of integers
+    * a list of integers
-   * index of the first position
+    * an index of the first position
-   * index of the last position
+    * an index of the last position

 * Output:
-   * sorted list of integers
+    * a sorted list of integers

 * Estimate the number of operations of this function, i.e., the computational complexity, depending on the input size.
 * Determine the *O* notation.
 * Decide which algorithm (`SelectionSort()` or `RecursiveSelectionSort()`) algorithm is more efficient.

 ```
 RecursiveSelectionSort(array, first, last)